 If you’re a pretty experienced crafter, but want to try out laser cutting and engraving.
 If you want to make personal items or gifts for family and friends – again, the 10W M1 is a great machine to consider!

-If you are an experienced crafter and you will consider adding laser crafts to your busy Etsy shop, website, or craft shows, I would recommend a Glowforge or similar CO2 laser.
-If you are working in large product batches, want to make ALL the acrylic projects, have lots of heavily engraved items, or just need to pump out projects quickly, the xTool isn’t for you.
+If you are an experienced crafter and you will consider adding laser crafts to your busy Etsy shop, website, or craft shows, I would recommend a xTool P2 with the Rotary Attachment.
+If you are working in large product batches, want to make ALL the acrylic projects, have lots of heavily engraved items, or just need to pump out projects quickly, the xTool M1 isn’t for you.
 Actually, no diode laser is going to cut it for you (haha, laser joke).
-You really should look into a 40W or more powerful Co2 laser. xTool does make one, but as I said before, I haven’t used it yet.
+You really should look into a 40W or more powerful Co2 laser.

 Let me know what you think and if you buy a laser cutting machine!
 I would love to see what you create!
 You can comment at the end of the post or email me at: info@pineapplepaperco.com – although email gets to me faster!